skku-syslab/lockify/fast26ae/README.md

 - 64 GB RAM
 - Ubuntu 18.04 with Linux kernel 6.6.23

+All client nodes are connected via a 56 Gbps switch.
+A 250 GB Samsung 970 EVO Plus NVMe SSD is used for the shared storage.
 Unless noted otherwise, all nodes use default system settings.

 ---